Songpu Singsit

-Songpu Singsit (born 2 June 1999) is an Indian professional footballer who plays as a winger for Sreenidi Deccan in the I-League.
+Songpu Singsit (born 2 June 1999) is an Indian professional footballer who plays as a winger for Rajasthan United in the I-League.

 Career

 Singsit began his professional career with NEROCA in the I-League and made his debut against Aizawl on 30 January 2020.
 Singsit scored three goals in his debut season in the I-League and was voted as the Fans' Emerging player of the season.

 East Bengal

 On 7 September 2021, Songpu Singsit joined Indian Super League club East Bengal on a one-year deal.